ucdavis/hpccf-docs/docs/admin/scripts.md

     for `sacct`.

 -   `ucd` `Name | email`: check our LDAP tree to try to figure out who a user is.

--   `upgrade-reboot-ALL-down-nodes.sh`: without arguments, looks for down nodes, and run the `upgrade-reboot-node.sh` script on them, one node per screen window.

-    -   Optional arguments, one of:
-        -   `node1 node2 node3 ...`
-        -   `partition-name`

--   `upgrade-reboot-node.sh` `NodeName`: run the sequence of steps that bring most nodes back into compliance and tries to re-add the node to Slurm.

--   `victoria-download.sh` `logs | metrics` `version`: download the specified version of the Victoria product and stow it.

--   `whoami-ssh`: process the authlog for SSH ssh keys to figure out who the actual logged-in user is.

 -   `zfs-list.sh`: show zfs file-systems with compression and quota.
     -   Optional arguments passed directly to `zfs list`.